webstaffstudio/COSMEDIC/wp-content/plugins/pw-woocommerce-gift-cards/readme.txt

 = 1.141 =
 * Improved French translation.
 Fixed an issue viewing details of a gift card number that contains a backslash.

-= 1.140 =
-* A few more fixes for compatibility with WOOCS - WooCommerce Currency Switcher plugin by realmag777.
-Removed the need for the PWGC_WOOCS_PATCH flag.
-Fixed an issue with PayPal payments where Tax might be calculated again at PayPal.

-= 1.139 =
-* Added a wp-config flag (PWGC_WOOCS_PATCH) that can be enabled to fix an issue with the amount displayed in the gift card email on certain systems when used in conjunction with the WOOCS - WooCommerce Currency Switcher plugin by realmag777.

 = Previous versions =
 * See changelog.txt

 == Upgrade Notice ==

-= 1.148 =
+= 1.150 =
-* Fixes a compatibility issue with the WooCommerce Availability Scheduler plugin by vanquish
+* When the Send When Order Received option is enabled, do not create the gift card until payment has been received.
+Fixed a compatibility issue with v3 of the Order Minimum/Maximum Amount for WooCommerce by Algoritmika Ltd. Improvements to the Dutch, French, and Finnish translations.